aliyousefiaan/myt-devops-assignment/README.md

 - Runs as a non-root user (UID 1000) for better security.
 - Installs dependencies without caching to keep the image minimal.
-- Prevents Python from writing .pyc files
+- Prevents Python from writing .pyc files.
 - Waitress WSGI server is used for production deployment instead of Flask’s built-in server.

 ### Potential enhancements